Conditions

 • May recommend to induce vomiting depending on what was ingested

-• Activated charcoal indicated in some cases
+• Activated charcoal is indicated in some cases

 • Transport quickly to a veterinarian